 R v W 2018 – Murder.
 Defendant acquitted of murder after throwing acid on victim who subsequently died following an assisted suicide.

 R v A 2018 – Racially Aggravated threatening behaviour.
 An equal rights pioneer and activist acquitted after trial following an allegation of racially aggravated threats to shoot someone.

 R v D (2018) – The Defendant was acquitted following the Judge’s directions in what was the second FGM prosecution in the UK leading to the establishment of the ‘Bristol Model’, setting the precedent for the way in which all FGM cases in the UK are to be dealt with.

 R v N (2020) – Attempted Murder.
 Defendant acquitted of attempted murder after trial, having stabbed a person in the neck.

 R v Z (2020) – Being Concerned in the Production of Cannabis.
-Jury took just 29 minutes to acquit the Defendant who lived beneath a commercial sized Cannabis factory, with in excess of 350 plants spread over two adjoining houses.
+Jury took just 29 minutes to acquit the Defendant who lived on the ground floor of a domestic property and had access to an adjoining property where the upstairs of both properties housed a commercial sized Cannabis factory, containing in excess of 350 plants.

 R v A (2021) – Section 18 GBH (with intent).
 Defendant charged with stabbing complainant 8 times to head and face during an altercation.
 Defendant maintained he used reasonable force to defend himself.
 Unanimous acquittal after trial.

 R v H (2022) – POCA.
 Benefit in excess of £38,000 sought.
 Confiscation Order made in the sum of £17.00.

 R v A (2022) – PWITS.
 Second set of offences of PWITS Class A, Committed while on bail, 9 days before sentence at the Crown Court for PWITS Class A. Sentenced to 2 years imprisonment suspended for 2 years with 3 months Curfew.